AI-powered Cyber tabletop exercise tool - Research, design & MVP

 Here are some examples I sketched for the CSIRT TTX exercises:

-💨 MVP with Bolt.new
+💨 MVP with Bolt.new AI App builder.

-An MVP created with using bolt.new.
+An MVP created using Bolt.new

 🧪 Concept testing